Smart-Samurai/Krapi/MANAGER_SCRIPTS.md

 2. **SDK is npm dependency**
    - Old: SDK was built locally
-   - New: SDK installed from npm
+   - New: SDK installed from npm (separate repository)

-3. **SDK management added**
-   - New: Interactive menu option for SDK operations
-   - New: Scripts to link/unlink local SDK

 ### What Stayed the Same